hpcugent/vsc_user_docs/mkdocs/docs/HPC/web_portal.md

 ![image](img/ood_desktop_running.png)

-You can also relaunch a desktop session that has ended by clicking the icon on the top-right of the desktop session box:
+It is also possible relaunch a desktop session that has ended by clicking the icon on the top-right of the desktop session box:

 ![image](img/ood_relaunch_desktop_session.png)